4d/docs/website/translated_docs/es/code-editor/write-class-method.md

 When you drag and drop a component, 4D always uses the correct syntax for the component.
 For example, if you drag the field name "First Name" from the [People] table, it appears in the Code Editor as "[People]First Name."
 Similarly, if you drag the Form name "Input" from the People table, it appears in the Code Editor as "[People];"Input"."

 When you insert a command by dragging it from the **Commands** page of the Explorer, it appears with its syntax (which consists of all of its parameters) in the Code Editor.
-This feature simply reminds you of the parameters that the command expects.
+Esta funcionalidad simplemente le recuerda los parámetros que espera el comando.
 A continuación, puede utilizar una sintaxis que se adapte mejor a su uso.

 #### Dentro de un método, clase, función o entre dos diferentes

 In the Code Editor, the drag-and-drop mechanism is activated as soon as a portion of text is selected.
-By default, the drag-and-drop mechanism moves the selected text.
+Por defecto, el mecanismo de arrastrar y soltar mueve el texto seleccionado.
 In order to copy it, hold down the **Ctrl** key (Windows) or the **Option** key (macOS) during the operation.

 ### Entrada en varias líneas